 Hummocking The pressure process by which ice is forced into hummocks.

-R = A/p, where A = cross-sectional flow area, p = wetted perimeter.
-Hydraulic radius also called an ice bridge.
+Hydraulic radius R = A/p, where A = cross-sectional flow area, p = wetted perimeter.

 Ice arch Frazil or fragmented ice that has stopped moving and bridges across a river channel;